I Shot an Arrow into the Air

-"I Shot an Arrow into the Air" is episode 15 of the American television anthology series The Twilight Zone.
+"I Shot an Arrow into the Air" is the fifteenth episode of the American television anthology series The Twilight Zone.

 Opening narration

 Plot

-A manned space flight with eight crew members crash lands on what the astronauts believe to be an unknown asteroid, with an area of desert and jagged mountains.
+A crewed space flight with eight astronauts crash lands on what they believe to be an unknown asteroid, with an area of desert and jagged mountains.
 Only four of the crew survive the crash: the commanding officer Donlin, crewmen Corey and Pierson, and a crewman named Hudak who is badly injured and barely alive, and the chances of rescue or survival are bleak.
 After they bury the dead men, Donlin and Pierson concern themselves with taking care of Hudak, but Corey, who is only concerned with saving himself, declares that sharing their limited supply of water with Hudak will reduce the chances of survival for the rest of them.
 This sets Corey at odds with both Pierson and Donlin, who insist that they will care for Hudak and share their water with him for as long as he does survive.
 Hudak dies a short time later; after they bury him, Donlin has Corey and Pierson trek out into the barren desert to see if there is anything that might improve their chances of survival.

 Six hours later, Corey returns alone, claiming not to know where Pierson went.
 Donlin calls Corey out on having more water in his canteen now than he had when he left, and demands to know where Pierson is.
 Corey claims that he found Pierson dead and took his water.
 Not believing this account, Donlin wants to see for himself and forces Corey at gunpoint to lead him to Pierson's body.
 When they reach the spot Corey claims to have found Pierson, the body is not there, nor is there any evidence that backs Corey's claim, leaving Donlin more dubious.
 They later find Pierson near the edge of a mountain, alive but severely wounded.
 Donlin drops the gun and rushes to Pierson, who wordlessly gestures that he climbed the mountain and saw something.
 With his last bit of strength, Pierson draws a primitive diagram in the sand with his finger (two parallel lines intersected by a perpendicular line), and then dies.
 Meanwhile, Corey grabs the dropped gun, and confesses that he attacked Pierson earlier.
 He then shoots and kills Donlin and sets out alone, confident that he will survive longer now that he has all of the water for himself.

 Corey climbs a mountain and sees a sign for Reno, along with telephone poles, which was what Pierson had attempted to draw before he died.
 Realizing that they had in fact never left Earth and that he had killed his partners for nothing, Corey breaks down weeping and begging his deceased crewmates for forgiveness.